“Visit Berlin’s Yiddishland” Walking Tour

 Basics

-• Meeting point: Rosa-Luxemburg-Platz, Berlin (near the U2 subway entrance)
+• Meeting point: Usually Rosa-Luxemburg-Platz, Berlin

-• Duration: Roughly two hours
+• Duration: Between 1 and 2.5 hours

 Dates